upleveled/ical-to-csv-move-events/readme.md

 # ical-to-csv-move-events

+## UNMAINTAINED

+Use [`ical-move-events`](https://github.com/upleveled/ical-move-events) instead!
+The bug in Google Calendar requiring CSV generation was fixed.

+## Overview

 Move all events in an iCalendar file (`.ics` file) to start at a new starting date and generate a CSV file in the Outlook format.

 ## Usage